moustafa19m/backend-zarf-tareq/README.md

 > npm install

-Once installed, you should see a code(node_modules) directory in the root directory.
+Once installed, you should see a `node_modules` directory in the root directory.
 Your app is then ready to start.
 Run the following command to start your app:

 > npm start